Phil's World Pub Guides - Greater Manchester, UK

 Dorning Street / Hallgate

-Berkeley A large knocked-through pub with a dance floor to the rear and an enormous LSTV at the front.
+Berkeley A large partly knocked-through pub with an enormous LSTV at the front.
 The very nice interior decor is well looked after.
-A choice of five excellent real ales was available.
+A choice of excellent real ales is available.

 Wallgate / Library Street